-Building Element: Ceiling Fans Rated Feature Task On-Site Inspection Protocol Total annual consumption of ceiling fan Determine the total annual consumption of ceiling fan Record whether ceiling fans are or are not installed at the time of the inspection.
-When ceiling fans are installed at the time of the inspection: Record the number of ceiling fans in the Dwelling Unit.
-For ceiling fans to be modeled, there must be one fan per Bedroom plus one more elsewhere in the Dwelling Unit.
-Record the model number for all ceiling fans.
-Record the average efficiency for the fans installed (cfm/W) at medium speed.
+Building Element: Ceiling Fans Rated Feature Task On-Site Inspection Protocol Total annual Determine the total annual Record whether ceiling fans are or are not installed at the time of the consumption of consumption of ceiling fan inspection. ceiling fan When ceiling fans are installed at the time of the inspection: • Record the number of ceiling fans in the Dwelling Unit.
+For ceiling fans to be modeled, there must be one fan per Bedroom plus one more elsewhere in the Dwelling Unit. • Record the model number for all ceiling fans. • Record the average efficiency for the fans installed (cfm/W) at medium speed.

 Building Element: Dwelling Unit Mechanical Ventilation System(s) Rated Feature Task On-Site Inspection Protocol Centralized system equipment type Data collection for centralized Dwelling Unit Mechanical Ventilation systems that serve more than one Dwelling Unit Centralized exhaust fans - Record the model number from the nameplate data of each fan being utilized to provide Dwelling Unit Mechanical Ventilation.
 Use the fan model number to determine the fan cfm and wattage or horsepower from the manufacturer's data sheet.
 Centralized supply or balanced system fans - Record the model number from the nameplate data of each fan being utilized to provide ventilation air, directly or indirectly, to the Dwelling Unit.
 Record the percent of outdoor air in the supply air and whether the supply air is heated or cooled.
 If conditioned, record capacity and efficiency ratings of heating and cooling systems.
 Use the fan model number to determine the fan cfm and wattage or horsepower from the manufacturer's data sheet.
-For balanced systems, also record the sensible Individual system equipment type Data collection for individual Dwelling Unit Mechanical Ventilation systems that serve a single Dwelling Unit Individual exhaust fans - Record the fan wattage and model number from the nameplate data of the exhaust fan being utilized to provide Dwelling Unit Mechanical Ventilation.
+For balanced systems, also record the sensible recovery efficiency and total recovery efficiency.
+Individual system equipment type Data collection for individual Dwelling Unit Mechanical Ventilation systems that serve a single Dwelling Unit Individual exhaust fans - Record the fan wattage and model number from the nameplate data of the exhaust fan being utilized to provide Dwelling Unit Mechanical Ventilation.
 Use the fan model number to determine the fan wattage from the manufacturer's data sheet or HVI Directory.
-Where the fan is operated using a programmed schedule equipped with a timer, document the run time daily run hours for the fan, as observed on-site.
+Where the fan is operated using a programmed schedule equipped with a timer , document the run time daily run hours for the fan as observed on-site .
 If the fan is set to run continuously, then document the run time daily run hours as 24 hours.
 In Attached Dwelling Units, it shall be determined whether there is supply air provided to the Dwelling Unit, directly or indirectly from adjacent corridor.
 See Corridor Ventilation section for guidance.
 Individual supply fans - Record the fan wattage and model number from the nameplate data of the supply fan being utilized to provide Dwelling Unit Mechanical Ventilation.
 Use the fan model number to determine the fan wattage from the manufacturer's data sheet or HVI Directory.
 If the fan is equipped with a timer, document the run time for the fan.
-If the fan is set to
+If the fan is set to run continuously then document the run time as 24 hours.
+Record whether the supply fan is separate or integrated with the space conditioning system.